p2p/bitcoin-exchange/README.md

 * Each broker must comply by local laws in the jurisdiction where the broker is located.
 * Any legal issue is a matter between brokers or between a broker and its clients.
 * The exchange cannot be held responsible for any complaints because of its decentralized nature.

+## Questions:
+* If the exchange should work as a stock exchange instead of a futures exchange: How to prevent short selling assets that the client dont own and the broker cannot lend on the market?
+* Minimum trading size to prevent order spamming?
+(0.1 BTC)
+* Even trading sizes?
+(0.1, 0.2, 0.3 ...BTC)
+* Digital tokens to represent the traded assets?
+* Clearing houses or two classes of brokers?
+* Market makers?